cscorley/dissertation/chapters/3_flt/2_results.md

 is close.
 Four of the 5 results in favor of batch changesets were statistically significant, with the last system, \tika, also close.
 Overall, batch changesets performs better than a full historical simulation.
-This suggests that under historical simulation, our approach performs worse than a model trained in batch.
+This suggests that under historical simulation, the accuracy of the FLT will fluctuate as a project evolves.